Continuation-of-Ashford/ashford-docs/playing_the_game/downtime_actions.md

 ### Education
 ###### Requires a University building in settlement
 You receive education at a university for a language or tool to gain proficiency.
-This typically takes 10 downtimes, but this time is reduced by a number of downtimes equal to your character's Intelligence modifier if positive at a minimum of 1 downtime.
+This takes a number of downtimes equal to `10 minus your intelligence modifier` (minimum 1 downtime).
 Education in these classes requires a fee of 25gp per downtime.

 ### Gambling
 ###### Optionally enabled by an Establishment's Demesne Effect